gradle/gradle/design-docs/publication-model.md

 The `ivy-publish` plugin is intended to move Ivy concepts out of the core Gradle DSL, but still allow them to be available for customisation for those projects that use Ivy.
 It also allows us to introduce some breaking changes, in an opt-in way.

-Note: there's a breaking change here.
-If you apply the `ivy-publish` plugin, the `archivesBaseName` property is no longer used as the default Ivy module name.
-In addition, only the dependency declarations and artifacts from public configurations are included in the generated Ivy descriptor and the publication.
+Note: there are some breaking changes here when you apply the `ivy-publish` plugin:
+    * The project name rather than the `archivesBaseName` property is  used as the default Ivy module name.
+    * Only the dependency declarations and artifacts from public configurations are referenced in the generated Ivy descriptor and published to the repository.

 Note that publishing multiple Ivy modules is not yet supported.
 This is covered by later stories.